Enokek/U220927/README.md

 # U220927
-This project is first game created in Phaser, animations in HTML.
+This project is my first game created in Phaser, animations in HTML.

 The file manifest consists of index.HTML, assets(the pngs used), and a phaser.js file inside a public file.
 It also consists of a .gitignore file and a phases.js file with modules and etc.